-Credible to good writing will be legible and clear with the credible candidate being able to express ideas reasonably well, there may be redundancy, and a lack of precision, technical vocabulary will be subject to error as will the terminology particular to each genre.
+Adequate to good writing will be legible and clear with the adequate candidate being able to express ideas reasonably well.
+There may be redundancy, and a lack of precision, technical vocabulary will be subject to error as will the terminology particular to each genre.
 The register will be appropriate but a greater "care" and a subsequent enhancement of accuracy will be noted in the written work of the good candidate.
 Concept and execution will be clearly evident in the structure of the response.

 Excellent responses will choose a passage that is immediately apposite.
-There will be a powerful understanding of why the selected area is crucial to the text and this will have more than one application both within the passage and to the novel as a whole.
+There will be a powerful understanding of why the theme is important to the narrative and the staging.
 The candidate will immediately focus on key detail and show an ability to be selective in the analysis of the literature, focusing only on the material that is responsive to the question.
 Embedded quotation will be used and this will allow both for a more concise writing style and for illuminating reference.
 The tone, mood and indeed the vitality of the text will be captured by the way the candidate addresses the task of dealing with the question.
-The essence of the work will capture the quality of the writing as the challenge of staging it is taken up.
+The essence of the work will capture the quality of the writing as the challenge of staging, design and acting is taken up through how these elements complement each other.
 Quotation may also be used structurally in the response as a device which achieves transition between one idea and another; it will be continually relevant to the question.

-Excellent ideas for performance will be conveyed in precise terminology, to evoke mood and atmosphere underlying action, the candidate will make staging choices, beginning with the stage design for which there will be justification.
-The communication for an audience will be the agent of staging ideas and these will reflect a sophisticated understanding of the genre and the possibilities inherent in the application of the performance and design elements to the staging concept used for the dramatization of the chosen experiences.
-The candidate will be aware of the text as a fluid entity and the stage as a location where action and movement in space will combine through the actor to register meaning for an audience.
-The aesthetics of performance will be keenly felt and the encouragement this question gives to the creation of staging effects will not be neglected.
-The use of lighting and sound may be enhancements to these effects.
+Excellent ideas for performance will be conveyed in precise terminology.
+The candidate will make staging choices, beginning with the stage design for which there will be justification.
+The communication for an audience will be the agent of staging ideas and these will reflect a sophisticated understanding of the genre and the possibilities inherent in the application of the performance and design elements to the staging concept used for the dramatization of the chosen theme.
+The candidate will be aware of the text as a fluid entity and the stage as a location where design and action will combine to register meaning for an audience.
+Ways of dramatizing the theme so its importance is conveyed will be clearly and practically explored.